-Gary Sanchez hit an RBI single off Keuchel and later homered to help the wild-card Yankees win for the third straight day at home and move within one victory of their first trip to the World Series since 2009.
+Gary Sanchez hit an RBI single off Keuchel and later homered to help the wild-card Yankees win for the third straight day at home, moving within one victory of their first pennant since 2009 and record 41st overall.

 The teams head back to Houston for Game 6 on Friday night, when Justin Verlander and the reeling Astros will try to regain their footing following an off day and force a decisive Game 7.
 Luis Severino is scheduled to start for New York.

 Just days ago, Houston was up two games to none and appeared to be closing in on its second World Series appearance.
 But the Astros, like defending AL champion Cleveland before them, have been unable to put away these poised Yankees, who improved to 6-0 at home in this postseason in front of their cheering, chanting fans.

 “It’s been unbelievable.
 I haven’t seen anything like it in Major League Baseball,” New York veteran Chase Headley said.
 “Reminds me of college football games.
 They’re going crazy the entire game.
 It’s a huge advantage for us.”